uhuchain/uhuchain/README.md

 The repo includes a hyperledger test network consisting of three parties and an ordering service.

 Running `make integration-test` will
-* start the uhuchain test network
+* start the uhuchain test network using `docker-compose`
 * create an `uhuchain-server` container exposing port 3333
 * run the integration tests in `test/integration`
 * compile and install the `uhuchain-server` binary